mysticweed/mysticweed/README.md

-hihi!! u can call me fern either mystic// i play ponytown (youve probably found this page from ponytown) if you did, welcome!! i just want to introduce myself and clear up alot of things... first1. this is my only github, and this is my only ponytown account. ive seen a person pretending to be me. which is very weird and confusing!! ${\textsf{\color{RubineRed}THEY ARE NOT ME}}$ second2. i do not support zoophiles or proshippers. they are disgusting honestly. just please dni if you are one... third3. im always in 18+ servers, i never join safeserver fifth4. i have a 4lung pony/4lung cosplay on pt. i do not support any of their actions btw.
+hihi!! u can call me fern either mystic// i play ponytown (youve probably found this page from ponytown) if you did, welcome!! i just want to introduce myself and clear up alot of things... first1. this is my only github, and this is my only ponytown account. ive seen a person pretending to be me. which is very weird and confusing!! ${\textsf{\color{RubineRed}THEY ARE NOT ME}}$ second2. i do not support zoophiles. they are disgusting honestly. just please dni if you are one... third3. im always in 18+ servers, i never join safeserver fifth4. i have a 4lung pony/4lung cosplay on pt. i do not support any of their actions btw.